thoughtspot/thoughtspot.github.io/_admin/scriptability/scriptability.md

 You can model your data and build out sophisticated dashboards in your test environment, before deploying to all users.

-{% include note.html content="Scriptability for Answers and Pinboards is in beta.
+{% include note.html content="Scriptability for Answers and Pinboards is in <strong>beta</strong>.
 To enable Scriptable Answers and Pinboards, contact ThoughtSpot Support." %}

 The Scriptability feature supports several scenarios that you may encounter: